 Subject: CyberLOG RMF Support

 The military is combining the Military Treatment Facilities (MTFs) into one enterprise network called the Medical Community of Interest (MedCOI).
 Each service must also transition a myriad of previously procured medical equipment.
 Due to the unique operational nature of many of these devices, this aspect of the transition required a tailored approach to the Risk Management Framework (RMF).
 This RMF authorization process is a requirement of the Department of Defense, and is not found in most commercial environments.
 The RMF process was intended for information systems, not Medical Device Equipment (MDE) that is increasingly network-connected.
 Sentar was tasked to collaborate with our government colleagues and recommend an RMF process tailored to MDE, manage the consolidation of MTFs from a service-based to DHA-based facility, and to streamline the authorization process to reduce the time and expense of getting MDE authorized to operate in MTFs.
-The challenge of ensuring the securing managing risk of network-connected medical devices, often dubbed the Internet of Medical Things (IoMT), is ubiquitous across Government and commercial hospital medical treatment facilities.
+The challenge of securely managing the risk of network-connected medical devices, often dubbed the Internet of Medical Things (IoMT), is ubiquitous across Government and commercial hospital medical treatment facilities.